cosmaprc/k6-quickpizza-nft-poc/README.md

 ✓ http_req_failed................................: 0.04%  ✓ 12         ✗ 24088
 ```

-Now let's compare this with a live prod run, but note that there likely is an issue with the code in the multiple-spike-scenarios.js script as it fails certain `api/ratings/{id}` calls with Bad Request(`400 Bad Request {"error":"operation not permitted for default user"}`) and authentication issues even at low RPS for testing that, the default script is [single-spike-scenario.js](https://github.com/cosmaprc/k6-quickpizza-nft-poc/blob/main/load_tests/single-spike-scenario.js)
+Now let's compare this with a live prod run, but note that there likely is an issue with the code in the multiple-spike-scenarios.js script as it fails certain `api/ratings/{id}` calls with Bad Request(`400 Bad Request {"error":"operation not permitted for default user"}`) and authentication issues even at low RPS, likely due to cookies being needed in the live prod env compared to the local testing env, so for testing prod, the default script is [single-spike-scenario.js](https://github.com/cosmaprc/k6-quickpizza-nft-poc/blob/main/load_tests/single-spike-scenario.js)

 ```bash
 npm run prod